 Not many people realize that passwords need to something long and strong, especially when we already know the internet breeds plenty of hackers.
 But the question is, how are we going to remember our long and ugly-looking passwords?

 You might think the answer is – using brainpower.
-Well, that can be an option, but not everybody is ready to do that, especially if they have different passwords across platforms.
+That can be an option, but not everybody is ready to do that, especially if they have different passwords across platforms.
 That’d be too much to handle.

 In those cases, a password manager works like a charm.
 It can easily and safely store all of your passwords, ready to be accessed by you at any given time.

-Another very well-known name in the market, LastPass offers a plethora of features like:
+LastPass is a well-known name in the market which offers a plethora of features like:

 Over 17 million people trust LastPass for their service, and it’s been featured on websites like The New York Times and The Huffington Post.